cassio-hsp/illi-robot/README.md

 ## 3D Print

->illi chassi was the result of numerous tests and the version on images was printed in PLA translucid.
+**illi chassi was the result of numerous tests and the version on images was printed in PLA translucid.
 I think PETG could also be a fantastic choice.

 ![illi-chassi-tests](https://github.com/cassio-hsp/illi-robot/assets/38111232/db2de553-ee46-4761-a740-bad55883d44d)

 ![illi-downside](https://github.com/cassio-hsp/illi-robot/assets/38111232/3e3ba373-bec9-462e-946b-5d67c0535972)

+---

 ## PCB
->The PCB is a main board that receives one microcontroller, an h bridge, a LDO 3.3v regulator and the headers.
-The fabrication files (fab.rar) is ready to >upload on a company do manufacturing it (JLCPCB, eg.)
+**The PCB is a main board that receives one microcontroller, an h bridge, a LDO 3.3v regulator and the headers.
+The fabrication files (fab.rar) is ready to upload on a company do manufacturing it (JLCPCB, eg.)

 ![illi-schematic](https://github.com/cassio-hsp/illi/assets/38111232/6f347280-a710-43ec-a061-724df1f1a508)